The Ultimate Real Estate SEO Guide (with Strategies, Tips & Examples)

 And if you’re thinking that you can just skip over implementing SEO strategy and focus 100% of your time on paid advertising, keep in mind that paid spend doesn’t convert as well as organic.
 The average conversion rate for Google ads across all industries is 3.75%, but real estate only converts at 2.47%.
 It appears real estate marketers are having a harder time converting leads into sales through paid advertising.

-The market’s wide open and your competitors are leaving a lot of money on the table by ignoring SEO.
+The market’s wide open and your competitors are leaving a lot of money on the table by ignoring SEO for realtors.

 And, it’s time for you to capitalize.